Enjoy a short video about the historical significance of the Santa Rosa Rural Cemetery.

-Santa Rosa Rural Cemetery was established as the result of an accident.
-In November of 1854 a young father, who had arrived from Missouri only a matter of weeks before, drowned in a pond near the center of town.
+1854 Santa Rosa Rural Cemetery was established as the result of an accident.
+In November of 1854 a young father, who had arrived from Missouri only weeks before, drowned in a pond near the center of town.
 He was buried on land that was part of a Mexican grant given to one of the earliest settlers of Santa Rosa, Doña Maria Ignacia Lopez de Carrillo.
 Soon other families needed burial places, and the area became an unofficial cemetery.

-In 1867 the Santa Rosa Rural Cemetery Association was formed and burial plots in the 17-acre site were formally offered for sale.
+Today Today, the four cemeteries combined are owned by the City of Santa Rosa and known collectively as Santa Rosa Rural Cemetery.
+The only burials permitted today are those of descendants of families who held deeds to cemetery plots.
+The total number of burials is over 5200.
 Docent-led tours during the summer months acquaint visitors with the history of the town and the many town pioneers who are buried here.
 Lamplight Tours, conducted in September as fund-raising events, present dramatic vignettes from the lives of the famous and not-so-famous people buried in the Rural Cemetery.